nodejs/benchmarking/benchmarks/README.md

 * Updates to the www pages in
   https://github.com/nodejs/benchmarking/tree/master/www
   to show the chart.
-Once the json file in the previous step is set to enabled the infrastucture will automatically generate the chart and it will be pulled to the www site, however you need to update the static pages to include references to the new chart.
+Once the json file in the previous step is set to enabled the infrastructure will automatically generate the chart and it will be pulled to the www site, however you need to update the static pages to include references to the new chart.